November 7, 2020 - For the Love of Composing, a Virtual Conference

 Problem - Aeralie got really sick and couldn't make it.
 So at the last minute, we moved Preston to the main room.
 (You can hear me barking out coordination over Kate's previous interview.)

 Preston was EXCELLENT.
 He talked about writing with colors representing emotions.
 The composers working with him fell in love.
-Karen, Jack, and I loved it.
+Karen, Jack, and I couldn't get enough.

-In the mean time, Amy and Blythe's session was super creative, with lots of participation and many people logging on specifically to see them featured.
+In the mean time, Amy and Blythe's session was super creative, with lots of participation and many people logging on specifically to see them featured and to help write a group song which Amy sang to the both workshops when they switched back over at the end.

 2:50 PM - Claire Morison